seankross/the-unix-workbench/docs/05-Bash-Programming.md

 a program on the command line, in general one of two things will happen: either the command is executed successfully, or there's an error.
-In terms of errors there are many ways that a program can go wrong, and Unix can take different action depending on what kind of error occurs.
-For example if I enter the name of a command that does not exist into the keyboard, then I'll see an error:
+In terms of errors there are many ways that a program can go wrong, and Unix can take different actions depending on what kind of error occurs.
+For example if I enter the name of a command that does not exist into the terminal, then I'll see an error:

 ```bash